-In a version of the famous legend of the Greek hero, Thetis anoints the body of the baby Achilles in order to make it impenetrable to any means and therefore immortalizing it (the body, not the baby itself), although the baptizing of Achilles in the Stiga (Στύγα), the river of the underworld, in order to achieve the same result either by Demeter or by Thetis is more popular.
+In a version of the famous legend of the Greek hero, his mother, Thetis, anoints the body of the baby Achilles in order to make it impenetrable to any means, and therefore immortalizing it.
+The body, not the baby itself.
+Although, the baptizing of Achilles in the Stiga (Στύγα), the river of the underworld, in order to achieve the same result, either by Demeter, or by Thetis, is more popular.

-From the hymns of the Rig Veda, we know that is a plant growing next to or in the rivers or lakes and it is a plant of the mountains.
-It also must be a plant with yellow or golden flowers or juice to justify the yellow and golden colour given to Lord Soma in some parts of the hymns, while he is considered of white skin in other parts.
+From the hymns of the Rig Veda, we know that it is a plant growing next to, or in to, the rivers or lakes.
+We also know that it is a plant of the mountains.
+It also must be a plant with yellow, or golden flowers, or juice.
+This would explain the yellow and golden colour given to Lord Soma in some parts of the hymns, while he is considered of white skin in other parts.

 Contrary to the Greek’s Ambrosia, the drinking of Amrita by the mortals is common use.
 As Ambrosia, so Amrita gives immortality to the drinker, and the Veda states it for the humans in several cases.